d12frosted/elpa-mirror/gnu/substitute-readme.txt

 "busy".
 Oftentimes, I want to perform a replacement in some context with multiple occurrences of a given target.
-Using either of those echoes my input across all occurrences, resulting in a dance of sorts within the buffer as texts moves around.
-I find that disorienting.
+Using either of those echoes my input across all occurrences, resulting in a dance of sorts as text moves around.
+I find it disorienting.
 Beside that, I do not need the visual feedback as I already know what I want to do: the default minimalist presentation of `substitute` provides all the information I need.

 Otherwise, this package is small and limited in scope.
-Beside `substitute`, I also use, keyboard macros, `query-replace`, and, rarely `rectangle-mark-mode` in tandem with `string-rectangle`.
-I have no need for `multiple-cursors` or `iedit`.
+Beside `substitute`, I also use keyboard macros, `query-replace`, and `rectangle-mark-mode` in tandem with `string-rectangle`.